-When I started using computers (way back in 2000), it was impossible to remove a laptop’s processor.
-However, because technology is always advancing, things are different now.
+When I started using computers (way back in 2000), removing a laptop’s processor was impossible.
+However, because technology is constantly advancing, things are different now.

 The first thing you need to know is: what kind of processor do you have?
 This will determine whether you can remove your laptop’s processor.